CNSP-Workshop/CNSP-resources/docs/howtoPage.rst

 How can you store your data in CND?
-If your experiment is similar to the one described in the previous section and you can save or export your raw data in .bdf (e.g., BioSemi Active 2), you might be able to run our conversion script `bdf2cnd_example.m` by simply indicating the number of audiofiles and conditions in the experiment.
+If your experiment is similar to the one described in the previous section and you can save or export your raw data in .bdf (e.g., BioSemi Active 2), you might be able to run our conversion script `bdf2cnd_example.m` by simply indicating the number of audiofiles and conditions in the experiment, as well as the details of the acquisition device (e.g., number of channels, sampling frequency, external channels).

 .. code-block:: javascript